 Plant of the Month

-It's a great chance to see the wide range of native and indigenous plants available, as well as a variety of exotic species.
-Horticultural staff will be available on the day to help with plant selection, weed and pest identification and other gardening inquiries.
+The next nursery open day is the Summer Open Day on Saturday, December 7.
+We'll have lots of native and indigenous plants on sale, as well as a range of exotic species.
+And horticultural staff will be on hand to answer your questions, help with plant selection, and provide advice on weed and pest identification in your garden.